Top 150 Frequently Asked Core Java Interview Question

 21. What is a transient variable?

-● Transient variables are not the part of the object’s serialized state.
+● Transient variables are not a part of the object’s serialized state.

 22. What is javac?

 Answer: The javac compiles the source code of your program and generates the bytecode.
 Javac is able to produce the java byte code from the source code.
 JVM executes the bytecode to run the program.

 23. What is Unicode?